Kentucky Wildcats women's basketball

 The first University of Kentucky women's basketball team was organized in 1902, and competed for the first time on Feb.
 21, 1903.
 However, in 1924, despite a perfect 10-0 season, the University Senate passed a bill to abolish women's basketball in part because, according to state politicians, "basketball had proven to be a strenuous sport for boys and therefore was too strenuous for girls."

 After 50 years, women's basketball was granted varsity status in 1974, and most of the official records maintained by the university only reflect games since that time.
 The team, coached by Sue Feamster, was given the nickname "Lady Kats", which continued to be used until May 1995.

-The team is currently coached by Kyra Elzy.
+The team's current head coach is Kenny Brooks, who was hired from Virginia Tech after Kyra Elzy was fired in March 2024.

 Facilities

-Since the restoration of the program in 1974, the Kentucky Wildcats have played their home games in the 8,500 seat Memorial Coliseum, and their record attendance in that building is 10,622, set on February 5, 1983 against Old Dominion; they also led the nation with an average attendance of 3,645 that season.
+Since the restoration of the program in 1974, the Kentucky Wildcats have played their home games in the 6,250-seat Memorial Coliseum, and their record attendance in that building is 10,622, set on February 5, 1983 against Old Dominion; they also led the nation with an average attendance of 3,645 that season.
 In recent years, the team has also played occasional games in Rupp Arena, which had a capacity of 23,500 before a renovation completed in 2019 reduced the capacity to 20,545.

 In January 2007, the university opened the Joe Craft Center, a $30 million state-of-the-art basketball practice facility for both the men's and women's teams, named after businessman and philanthropist Joe Craft.